MeteorTheLizard/SMITE-Optimizer/README.md

  ## Supporting the project

- If you feel generous or the need to give something in return, you can either contribute to the project by improving the code and creating **pull requests** or by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2NKTRNN5BTHHG).
+ If you feel generous or the need to give something in return, you can either contribute to the project by improving the code and creating **pull requests** or by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2NKTRNN5BTHHG), alternatively we also have a [patreon](https://www.patreon.com/SMITEOptimizer)!

  Any kind of support is greatly appreciated!